 - We also use the same method to create categories of curvature accelerations.
-For this, since we only have positive values, we interpret these two quantile-based categories as rapid acceleration and near-zero acceleration respectively. - For each category, we compute an ensemble average composite field of the geopotential field at selected isobaric levels.
+For this, since we only have positive values, we interpret these two quantile-based categories as rapid acceleration and near-zero acceleration, respectively. - For each category, we compute an ensemble average composite field of the geopotential field at selected isobaric levels.
 The composites are calculated after shifting the grids such that the centers of all storms were coincident.
-The centroid position of storms was used for the composite storm center, and the corresponding time was denoted as Day-0.
-Lag-composites were created by shifting the dates backward and forward relative to Day-0. - For anomaly fields, we subtract the long-term synoptic climatology from the total field.
+The centroid position of storms was used for the composite storm center, and the corresponding time was denoted as Day - 0.
+Lag composites were created by shifting the dates backward and forward relative to Day - 0.

+- For anomaly fields, we subtract the long-term synoptic climatology from the total field.
 The climatology is calculated for each day of the year by averaging data for that day over the years 1980-2016.
-This is followed by a 7-day running mean smoother.
-To account for diurnal fluctuations, the daily climatology is calculated for each available synoptic hour in the ERA-interim data (00, 06, 12, and 18 UTC). - Statistical significance of anomaly fields shown in this section are evaluated by comparing them against 1000 composites created by randomly drawing 352 dates for each composite from the period July-October, 1980-2016.
+This is followed by a 7 d running mean smoother.
+To account for diurnal fluctuations, the daily climatology is calculated for each available synoptic hour in the ERA-Interim data (00:00, 06:00, 12:00, and 18:00 UTC). - Statistical significance of anomaly fields shown in this section are evaluated by comparing them against 1000 composites created by randomly drawing 352 dates for each composite from the period July- October 1980-2016.
 A two-tailed significance is evaluated at the 95% confidence level with the null hypothesis being that the anomalies could have resulted from a random draw.

-5.1 Tangential Acceleration
+5.1 Tangential acceleration